Versioned State

 The Foresight Development Kit distinguishes between local session history and the project’s global version history:

-- Committed Versions (Cloud Only): For projects stored in the cloud, when you “check in” or commit your changes, those local modifications are flattened into a new authoritative version in the project’s global history.
+• Committed Versions: For projects stored in the cloud, when you “check in” or commit your changes, those local modifications are flattened into a new authoritative version in the project’s global history.
 Because the project is versioned at the object level rather than the project level, this enables extremely granular updates and seamless collaboration.
 This does not apply to local files, which are simply saved rather than committed.

 Both systems are built on the same underlying architecture and use the same backwards-compatibility and migration tooling.
 This means a plugin developer only needs to define how an object is versioned once, and it automatically supports both local undo/redo and collaborative editing.